chuntungho/hugo-theme-yassi/README.md

 - Dates positioned on the left
 - Category badges for each post
 - **Optional project integration** - Show selected projects alongside posts with visual distinction
+- **Optional timeline starting point** - Add a custom message at the end of your timeline
 - Clean, scannable design
 - Mobile-responsive with adapted layout